 First, select a good spot – It’s pretty crucial that you think through where your studio will be before you start carrying out table and setting up shelves.
 It may not seem important at first but taking into consideration things like the common wind direction in your area, the amount of direct sun that will hit the studio – you may want more, you may want less depending on how hot it gets where you are – is pretty crucial.

 Exposure to the elements may impact the actual amount of time of spend in your outdoor studio and how enjoyable the experience is in the end.

 For me, another large factor in selecting a location was what I could see from the studio.
 Like I said, I’m inspired by nature and picked a spot under a large oak tree where I could hear the leaves, see the dappled sun and simple experience the wonder of this majestic old giant while running the clay through my fingers.

 Finally, bring some of the things you love, some of the things that inspire you with you.
-If like me, you’re a person who enjoy listening to music while working then set yourself up so you can listen top your playlist in the studio.
-I simply got myself the best outdoor speakers I could find and stream my music from my phone or tablet.
+If like me, you’re a person who enjoys listening to music while working then set yourself up so you can listen to your playlist in the studio.
+I simply got myself some good headphones and play my music from my phone or tablet.
 I don’t function well without the company of Luciano Pavarotti!
 Bring some of your favorite pottery pieces from inside and place them around the studio.
 Bring a plant, painting, books or that old chair – whatever you love surrounding yourself with and whatever gets your creative juices flowing.

 Setting up an outdoor studio has been an interesting but rewarding experience to me.
 I love my new space and I love the fact that I now have the option to work either in or outdoors, depending on the weather and my mood.
 If you’re so inclined, give it a go, it could live your creativity to new heights!